The first match of the season has been held and the leagues are now up and running.

 Match points for the season gave a tie at nine match points each.
 The decision was then based on game wins and Kenilworth’s win earlier in the season at 14-0 gave them the title.

-Kenilworth will now face Llandidloes in the Federation Final.
+Kenilworth will now face Llanidloes in the Federation Final.

 Good luck to both teams.